-The curriculum for programs customarily leading to licensure at MCC have been designed to meet the licensure/certification requirements in Arizona as well as preparing students to apply for licensure exams in the State of Arizona.
+The curriculum for programs customarily leading to licensure at MCC has been designed to meet the licensure/certification requirements in Arizona as well as preparing students to apply for licensure exams in the State of Arizona.
 The licensure boards in each state are responsible for establishing the requirements for licensure/certification for their state.

 The College is currently researching licensure requirements for each state a program is available to students outside of Arizona.
 Updated information is available on the State Reference Guide webpage.

-For additional information or questions, contact MCC Connect at 1-866-664-2832 (toll free) and ask to speak with the program director.
+For additional information or questions, contact MCC Connect at 1-866-664-2832 (toll-free) and ask to speak with the program director.

 MCC Programs Customarily Leading to Licensure

 Professional Licensure Disclosures indicate one of the three options for each state:

 - Meets Licensure Requirements